 Evaluations are completed on each fellow by their primary and clinical supervisors.
 These are done via assessment of performance on the Observable Practice Activities (OPAs) for each training activity.
 The purpose of the evaluations is to provide feedback, guidance, and directed remediation as needed.
 The evaluations are reviewed directly with the fellow by the supervisor.
 OPAs address the following areas: Professional Characteristics, Utilization of Supervision, Therapy Skills, Assessment Skills, and Practice Management Skills.
 The evaluations are designed to be consistent with and in support of the program goals and in reference to each fellow's Individualized Fellowship Plan (IFP).

 The Psychology Fellowship Program's Clinical Competency Committee (CCC), comprised of the supervisors and the Program Director, reviews the progress of all the fellows in the program.
 The CCC serves the important function to synthesize the quantitative and qualitative assessments of each fellow.
 It provides to the Program Director an overall performance assessment semiannually on each fellow, utilizing a competencies assessment tool.
-The CCC also provides a graduation recommendation in the later part of the second year of training.
+The CCC also provides a graduation recommendation in the later part of the training year.

 Quarterly evaluations are completed by the fellows on their primary and clinical supervisors.
 The purpose of these evaluations is to provide feedback on ways to enhance the clinical supervision.
 This evaluation activity is designed to facilitate adjustments in the supervisory interaction to facilitate the fellow's successful pursuit of their IFP and the program's goals.
 The evaluation addresses the following topics: Supervision Logistics, Process, and Specific Skills Training.